-Rabies was not detected in humans in Norway in 2018.
+Rabies was detected in one person in Norway in 2019.
+The disease was contracted abroad.

-Four dogs from mainland Norway, and 19 arctic foxes (from Svalbard), six Svalbard reindeer and a polar bear (from Svalbard) were tested for rabies at the NVI.
-Rabies infection was detected in four arctic fox and one Svalbard reindeer.
-Rabies was not detected in any.
+Two dogs and five bats from mainland Norway, and three arctic foxes and six Svalbard reindeer (from Svalbard), were tested for rabies at the NVI.
+Rabies was not detected in any of these.
 For further information see the Appendix.